webtiming/timingsrc/docs/index.md

 ## Acknowledgements

-The timingsrc library is developed at [Norut Northern Research Institute](http://norut.no/) and funded in part by the [EU FP7 MediaScape project](http://mediascapeproject.eu).
-Results are contributed from MediaScape as reference implementation to the [W3C Multi-device Timing Community Group](https://www.w3.org/community/webtiming/).
+The timingsrc library is developed at [Norut Northern Research Institute](http://norut.no/) and received initial funding by the EU FP7 MediaScape project.

 ## License